 This might not be shocking news, given the up-and-down state of many nations' economies, but the traditional cost-of-living adjustment (COLA) for base pay has just about disappeared.
-A recent study by WorldatWork, a global human resources association that focuses on compensation, benefits, work-life balance and other rewards, determined that only 11 percent of U. S. employers even offer a cost-of-living adjustment for stateside employees.
+Why don't more employers offer what used to be considered an annual entitlement?
+Let's take a look.

 By the Numbers

-The WorldatWork Study, found that COLAs can actually be a demotivating tool for high-performing employees, as they don't appreciate having the same base pay as average, or worse, low performers.
+COLAs can be viewed as a demotivating tool for high-performing employees, as they don't appreciate having the same base pay as average, or worse, low performers.
 Rather, the study showed that employers prefer to increase wages based on promotions and/or added responsibility (96 percent) or for superior work/merit (95 percent).
 A vast majority of employers (77 percent) said, however, that they do adjust base pay according to the market in which the employee works, meaning a person who makes a lateral move to a more expensive city, for example, would receive an adjustment.
 But less than half of the increases are given for differentials related to things like special skill sets, hazardous work environments or atypical schedules.

 The study also found that 71 percent of the respondents report their base salary increases are determined by individual performance as compared to job standards.
 This is a clear indication that organizations are moving away from pay increases that do not discriminate between the various levels of performers.